thebegginerexperience/thebegginerexperience.github.io/casting_bug.markdown

 ---
 layout: page
 title: Casting Call
-permalink: /casting/
+permalink: /casting_bug/
 ---

-I'm seeking four talented players to join me for **Funnel Me Once, Shame on You** *(Funnel me twice?
-I'm probably dead.)*, a high-quality, actual-play audio podcast mini-series using the **Dungeon Crawl Classics** system.
+I'm seeking players to join me for **Course to the golden Bug**, a ttrpg actual-play stream, a monthly series using the **Pirate Borg** system.

-## About Dungeon Crawl Classics
+## About Pirate Borg
 DCC RPG is a fast-paced, open-feeling rules set that allows for epic game experiences without unnecessary tethers.
 It uses modern gameplay while paying homage to the origins of role-playing and the fun that inspired it.

-***You’re no hero.***
+***Arghh!!***

-*You’re an adventurer: a reaver, a cutpurse, a heathen-slayer, a tight-lipped warlock guarding long-dead secrets.
+*You’re a pirate!!, a tight-lipped warlock guarding long-dead secrets.
 You seek gold and glory, winning it with sword and spell, caked in the blood and filth of the weak, the dark, the demons, and the vanquished.
 There are treasures to be won deep underneath, and you shall have them.
 Return to the glory days of fantasy with the Dungeon Crawl Classics Role-Playing Game.
 Adventure as 1974 intended you to, with modern rules grounded in the origins of sword & sorcery.
 Fast play, cryptic secrets, and a mysterious past await you…*

 <div style="text-align: center; margin: 30px 0;">